sophieynw/fire-backend/README.md

 To run this project, you may need to add the following environment variables to your .env file if you wish to pull my pkl file from my S3 bucket.

-`MODEL_URL` - please DM me if you wish to test my API locally
+`MODEL_URL` - please DM me if you wish to test my S3 bucket locally

 ## Appendix